Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 14 Juli 2025 18.26.16 UTC
+- WIB: Senin, 14 Juli 2025 20.00.21 UTC
-- WITA: Senin, 14 Juli 2025 19.26.16 UTC
+- WITA: Senin, 14 Juli 2025 21.00.21 UTC
-- WIT: Senin, 14 Juli 2025 20.26.16 UTC
+- WIT: Senin, 14 Juli 2025 22.00.21 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology